unichronic/Unichronic/README.md

 - 🔭 **Currently** working on open-source softwares, and building my own little apps using Python.
 - 🎶 **Love** listening to music and reading books to keep me going, Canon in D being my coding companion.

+## Experience:
+- Google Summer of Code 2025 at Invesalius.

 ## Find me: